 If the saga of FERC Order 841 is any indication, it will be some time before grid operators fully comply with Order 2222 and make the necessary adjustments to the tariffs that affect their markets and allow DERs the same access traditional assets have enjoyed.

-It’s not unreasonable then to expect grid operators to submit appeals, file extensions, and otherwise take longer than 330+ days to adhere in full to FERC’s order.
+It’s not unreasonable then to expect grid operators to submit appeals, file extensions (MISO, PJM, SPP, and ISO-NE have already asked for and received extensions), and otherwise take longer than 330+ days to adhere in full to FERC’s order.

 On to the Future…

-Order 2222 is important because it not only acknowledges the long-held conviction that DERs will play an integral role in the grid of the future, it also guarantees that in the very near future distributed energy resources like solar, wind, demand response, and energy efficiency will take their place at adult table in the country’s wholesale power markets.
+Order 2222 is important because it not only acknowledges the long-held conviction that DERs will play an integral role in the grid of the future, it also guarantees that in the very near future distributed energy resources such as rooftop and community solar, backup generators, fuel cells, demand response, energy storage, microgrids, and energy efficiency will take their place at the adult table in the country’s wholesale power markets.

 As with all developing energy regulations, stay tuned to The Current and CPower for details as they become known.